takoda1/student-success/README.md

 PUT /note/:id		Updates a note with specified id with body {notetext: string}

 DELETE /note/:id	Deletes a note with specified id

+### Classes

+GET /class/:classname    Gets the class with specified classname

+GET /classes     Gets all classes

+GET /clas/:id		No, that is not a typo.
+Gets a single class by provided id

+POST /class			Posts a single class with body {classname: string}

+DELETE /class/:id	Deletes a single class with provided id

 ### Forum comments/replies